Paws, Claws, and unfiltered Awws

 • You have to include your fur baby in your daily life.
 This includes walks, trips, and even errands!

 A happy Golden is a healthy Golden.
 Emotional well-being plays a big role in the life expectancy of Golden Retrievers.
+If you’re a multi-dog household and wonder, How long do German Shepherd live?
+Then, you’re in the right place!

 How to Maximize the Golden Years?